 North of their line you start to meet tons of buildings, today shrouded in the trees.
 In the southeastern corner a number of concrete platforms which might have been the foundations of soft, wooden buildings can be seen first.
 From there, pointing to the center of the former base you may spot a quantity of two/three-levels buildings, designed around the very same architecture.
 There are really many, and aligned along the service roads of the base, they form the majority of the ensemble.

 Some different buildings in the military town can be found in the center.
 First and foremost, there is a movie theater.

 The front part with the main entrance and a foyer has collapsed entirely, but the theater is still in place.
 The seats are gone, but the structure is sizable, and tells about the great number of people that composed the staff of the base in the days of operation.

 On the frame of the ceiling a series of names of locations were probably painted by the troops stationed here, or somebody who was tasked with maintenance works at some point.

 A second interesting building can be found cross the street with respect to the movie theater.
 It is not very clear what its original function was.
 It features four halls at the corners, accessible with small flights of stairs from the outside, and larger halls inside.
 It has just one level, and a pretty broad extension.

-More interesting mystery buildings can be found on the northern limit of the site.
-This is a large two-levels square building with an inner courtyard, somewhat elevated with respect to the surrounding area.
+Further interesting mystery buildings can be found on the northern limit of the site.
+There is a large, two-levels square building with an inner courtyard, somewhat elevated with respect to the surrounding area.
 Ahead of the entrance there is a pavement decoration with a wind rose.
 The facade is sober but somewhat more modern than all the other buildings.
 A command building, or a school maybe?
-There is also a smaller building on top of a similar small hill cross the street, but the roof is totally collapsed.
+There is also a smaller building on top of a similar low hill cross the street, but the roof is totally collapsed.

 There are also traces of a relax area with benches.
 A statue of Lenin would just complete the setting – possibly there was one, or some monuments, but nothing remains today.